- Athletics Home

 - Men's Sports

 - Hall of Fame

-Georgetown College men's and women's cross country runners swept the Mid-South Conference weekly honors.
+Georgetown College men's and women's cross country teams took an open weekend to compete and get a preview of the Mid-South Conference Championships in early November.

 While the men did not get the team score they had hoped for, the individual results were what pleased coach Lucas Garnett.
 Five of the seven male harriers ran season-best times and two of those were new personal records.

 Rookie Dustin Wheeler set another record for himself with his finish in 30 minutes 26 seconds flat.
 Ben Peterson was the Tiger setting the pace this weekend, crossing in seventh with a time of 28:12 flat.
 On his heels in eighth was Jacob Hanser in 28:13.6